CH0I-VACT0r/TheBazzar-like-Card-Game/README.md

-# Bazaar-style Card Game Prototype
+# The Bazaar-style Card Game Prototype

 A Unity prototype inspired by The Bazaar that focuses on scalable gameplay architecture rather than complete game content.